bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="CSS Style, slider-wrapper ul width." />
 </p>

-Over in the css for this, in here I have probably, I think I have 5,000 pixels set here, I have it set here.
+<p>Over in the css for this, in here I have probably, I think I have 5,000 pixels
+set here, I have it set here.
 I could remove that from here if I wanted to know.
 I don&apos;t really need it here, it&apos;s getting set on that element manually with an inline style and JavaScript is setting that, so I don&apos;t really need it here.